sgoldenlab/simba/docs/Tutorial_tools.md

 1. Click on the `Browse File` to select a video.

 2. Click `Apply CLAHE`, and the new video will have a name of *CLAHE_* *Name of original video* and it will be in a **.avi** format.

+## Add Frame Numbers

+1. Click on `Add Frame Numbers`, and a new window will pop up.

+2. Select video and click `Open` and frame numbers wil be superimposed to the video.

+3. The new video will have a name of *Name of original video* + *_frame_no*.

+## Convert to grayscale

+1. Click on `Convert to grayscale`, and a new window will pop up.

+2. Select video and click `Open` and the video will be converted to grayscale.

+3. The new video will have a name of *Name of original video* + *_grayscale*.